-Along with her impressive operatic work, Lindsey has been an active concert and chamber singer.
-She has performed as a Soprano Soloist in Handel’s Messiah, Lloyd-Webber’s Requiem, Mozart’s C Minor Mass, Poulenc’s Gloria, and Vivaldi's Gloria among others.
-She had the opportunity of being a featured soloist in Opera Omaha's widely broadcasted concert, Opera Outdoors, and also participated in the esteemed Steans Music Institute at the Ravinia Music Festival.
-In 2016 she performed in Havana Cuba with The Ravinia Festival in a collaborative performance of Vivaldi’s Gloria at the Teatro Nacional, as well as an art song recital in the beautiful Basilica Menor de San Francisco de Asis.
-Lindsey also enjoys her work in the new music ensemble, the Buffalo Bach Project in Buffalo, New York, which explores the relationship between the music of Bach and 20th and 21st century music.
+Along with her extensive operatic work, Lindsey has been an active concert and chamber singer.
+She has performed as a Soprano Soloist in Handel’s Messiah, Lloyd-Webber’s Requiem, Mozart’s C Minor Mass, Poulenc’s Gloria, Vivaldi's Gloria, and Mahler's 2nd Symphony, among others.
+She has participated in the esteemed Steans Music Institute at the Ravinia Music Festival.
+She performed in Havana, Cuba with The Ravinia Festival in a collaborative performance of Vivaldi’s Gloria at the Teatro Nacional, as well as an art song recital in the beautiful Basilica Menor de San Francisco de Asis.
+Lindsey has worked closely with the internationally-recognized composer Morten Lauridsen, performing a recital series of his art songs with baritone Jeremy Williams on the San Juan Islands, where Lauridsen currently lives and composes.

 Additionally, Lindsey has been an International Semi-Finalist in the Polish National Opera - Warsaw’s prestigious and highly competitive International Stanislaw Moniuszko Competition, and was the second place regional winner in the Rocky Mountain Region of the Metropolitan Opera National Council Auditions.

-Throughout her career, Lindsey has worked with such conductors as Ari Pelto, Hal France, Benjamin Makino as well as directors Kevin Newbury, Lillian Groag, Ned Canty, and Ken Page.
-She has also worked with coaches such as Kevin Murphy, Diane Richardson, and Adam Nielsen and has studied with Julie Simson, Patricia McCaffrey, and Fred Carama.
+Throughout her career, Lindsey has worked with such conductors as Scott Schoonover, Benjamin Makino, Ari Pelto, and Hal France, as well as directors Ned Canty, Ken Page, Kevin Newbury, and Lillian Groag.
+She has also worked with coaches such as Kevin Murphy, Diane Richardson, and Adam Nielsen, and has studied with Julie Simson, Patricia McCaffrey, Fred Carama, and Elizabeth Hynes.